Wyoming Territory's at-large congressional district

 Wyoming Territory's at-large congressional district is an obsolete congressional district that encompassed the area of the Wyoming Territory.
 After Wyoming's admission to the Union as the 44th state by act of Congress on July 10, 1890, this district was dissolved and replaced by Wyoming's at-large congressional district.

 List of delegates representing the district

 On July 25, 1868, an act of Congress gave Wyoming Territory the authority to elect a Congressional delegate, although the first delegate did not take his seat until 1869.

+Elections

+Between 1869 and 1888, the Wyoming Territory elected non-voting delegates to the United States Congress from its at-large congressional district.
+The district was dissolved in 1890 upon Wyoming's admission to the Union.

+1869

+Democratic candidate Stephen Friel Nuckolls won the general election held on September 2, 1869.

+1870

+Republican candidate William T. Jones won the general election held on September 6, 1870.

+1872

+Democratic candidate William R. Steele defeated incumbent Republican delegate William T. Jones in the general election held on September 3, 1872.